 The LifeCam Studio makes for an excellent choice if you are looking for a webcam purely for casual use.
 This one allows you to record videos at 720p at 30fps and also shoot 4-megapixel stills.
 A small mono mic sits at the top of the camera, and while it does a good job in capturing clear and crisp audio, it also tends to pick up some background noise.

 Other than that, the 75-degree FoV lets you fit enough in one frame.
 And though the 720p won't shoot sharp videos like the ones above, you can rest assured that they will be clear, bright, and non-pixelated.

 The look of this webcam is slightly unique—it's shaped like a barrel.
 Looks-wise it may not be much, but it affords plenty of flexibility.
 For one, you can turn it full 360 degrees or 180 degrees in either direction.
 The mount proves to be quite a task to handle.
 If you are not careful, the whole camera may come undone and fall off your monitor.

 Till now, the Microsoft LifeCam Studio has seen more than fifteen hundred reviews with users speaking highly of its durability and picture quality for the price.
-One user writes, "It was a great deal for what I paid.
-The picture quality is clear and it was plug and play.
-The only thing I found to be poor quality was the mount."

 If you are on a tight budget, you can go with the Vitade webcam.
 It's easy to set up and brings a lot to the table, such as 1080p recording, 75-degree wide-angle lens, and omnidirectional mics with noise cancellation.
 The latter means your calls and video conferencing will be free of unwanted noises.